-Prior to using the MiCloud Management Portal, some manual configuration is required by the service provider, including licensing and enabling the MiVoice Business and UCC components linking them together, and programming the VRF router and network VLANs.
-Instantiation and configuration of the virtual components also requires manual setup.
+Using the MiCloud Management Portal, some manual configuration is required to made by the service provider, including licensing and enabling the MiVoice Business and UCC components linking them together, and programming the VRF router and network VLANs.
+Instantiation and configuration of the virtual components requires manual setup.